highcharts/highcharts/docs/getting-started/how-to-create-custom-highcharts-packages.md

 the dependencies of each file.
 Optional additions therefore should come last.
 See other masters for order information.

-For similar examples take a look at existing master files.
+For similar examples take a look at the existing master files.